Table Of Contents

 Updates to Suitability Standard

-The NAIC’s Suitability in Annuity Transactions Model Regulation set basic standards for recommending annuity products to consumers.
+The NAIC’s Suitability in Annuity Transactions Model Regulation sets basic standards for recommending annuity products to consumers.
 The regulation, according to the association, is designed to “ensure the insurance needs and financial objectives of consumers are appropriately met at the time of the transaction.”

 Model Law for Disclosure

-The NAIC Annuity Disclosure Model Regulation requires the disclosure of certain information about annuity contracts.
-This is designed to protect consumers and encourage education to the public.
-In general, states require annuity contracts and forms to be filed and approved by the insurance commissioner or the Interstate Insurance Product Regulation Commission, to which more than 44 states belong.
+In general, states require annuity contracts and forms to be filed and approved by the insurance commissioner or the Interstate Insurance Product Regulation Commission, to which 46 states, Washington D.C. and Puerto Rico belong.

 NAIC Disclosure Standards for Annuities

-- Insurer’s legal name, physical address, website address and telephone number
+• The insurer’s legal name, physical address, website address and telephone number

 Source: NAIC